Add to MyChemicals Print Friendly Page

 Reactivity

-These materials are chemically inert in many situations, but can react violently with strong reducing agents such as the very active metals and the active metals.
+These materials are chemically inert in many situations, but can react violently with strong reducing agents such as the very active metals and the alkali metals.
 They suffer oxidation with strong oxidizing agents and under extremes of temperature.

 Toxicity